mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/clusters/custom-domain-certificate/configuration/index.md

 ## Configure custom domains or custom certificates

-<p class="message--warning"><strong>IMPORTANT:</strong> Ensure your <code>dkp</code> configuration references the management cluster of the environment where you want to customize the domain or certificate by setting the <code>KUBECONFIG=<path></code> environment variable, or using the <code>--kubeconfig</code> flag, <a href="https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/">in accordance with Kubernetes conventions</a>.
+<p class="message--warning"><strong>IMPORTANT:</strong> Ensure your <code>dkp</code> configuration references the Management cluster of the environment where you want to customize the domain or certificate by setting the <code>KUBECONFIG=<path></code> environment variable, or using the <code>--kubeconfig</code> flag, <a href="https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/">in accordance with Kubernetes conventions</a>.

 To customize the domain or certificate of a cluster, alter the `spec` values of the `ingress` object in the `KommanderCluster` resource.
 Note that you can reference an issuer as an `issuerRef` **OR** a secret as a `certificateSecretRef`, as long as the object is created in the cluster where you want to customize the configuration.